I'm Not Missing You

-"I'm Not Missing You" is a song written by Keir "KayGee" Gist, Terence "Tramp Baby" Abney, Esteban Crandle, Tawanna Dabney, Balewa Muhammad and Orrico herself for Stacie Orrico's third studio album Beautiful Awakening.
-It was co-produced by KayGee and Terence "Tramp Baby" Abney.
-"I'm Not Missing You" was released as the album's first single in August 2006.
+"I'm Not Missing You" is a song by American singer-songwriter Stacie Orrico from her third studio album Beautiful Awakening.
+It was written by Orrico along with Keir "KayGee" Gist, Terence "Tramp Baby" Abney, Esteban Crandle, Tawanna Dabney, and Balewa Muhammad, and produced by KayGee and Terence "Tramp Baby" Abney.
+"I'm Not Missing You" was released as the album's first single in June 2006.

 Song information

 The song was produced by KayGee (formerly of Naughty by Nature) and Terence "Tramp Baby" Abney of Divine Mill known for their work in the R&B genre with acts like Next and Jaheim.
 The single was released as a download on June 6 and was played on radio from June 20 (it only appeared on the Bubbling Under Hot 100).
 The song received airplay on the radio, especially in the UK, and was released there on August 21, 2006, giving Orrico her fifth top-40 UK hit.